Atilla1976/SDCarND_P3_Traffic-Sign-Classifier/README.md

 ### Testing the Model on New Images

 #### 1. I choose five German traffic signs found on the web and provide them in the report.
-For each image, discuss what quality or qualities might be difficult to classify.

 Here are five German traffic signs that I found on the web: